NijiDigital/cordova-plugin-firebase/README.md

 ## Changing Notification Icon
 The plugin will use notification_icon from drawable resources if it exists, otherwise the default app icon will is used.

+If you want to set a notification icon with another name, pass it through variable at plugin installation :

+`cordova plugin add cordova-plugin-firebase@0.1.25 --save --variable NOTIFICATION_ICON_NAME=my_beautiful_icon_name`

 To set a big icon and small icon for notifications, define them through drawable nodes.
 Create the required styles.xml files and add the icons to the
 `<projectroot>/res/native/android/res/<drawable-DPI>` folders.